evgenyneu/evgenii.com/app/_posts/blog/2014-02-26-making-borrowed-content-viral.md

 ## Legal?
 Risky?

-Using content from other sources without permission is not legal.
+In many cases using content from other sources without permission is not legal.

 This business model depends entirely on Facebook which is risky.